-The trip to Langtang national park is time taking and slightly hassling so, you should choose a suitable season to visit the national park.
+The trip to Langtang National Park is time-consuming and slightly hassling so, you should choose a suitable season to visit the national park.
 The Langtang weather is clear in the Spring season from September to May, during which the forest is green and flowers are blooming.

-Visitors require permits to enter the Langtang national park.
+Visitors require permits to enter the Langtang National Park.
 You can buy the entry permit at the entrance of the national park.
 For foreigners, the entry ticket costs NRs.
 3000, NRs.
 1500 for SAARC nationals, and NRs.
 100 for Nepalese.
-The entry is free for children below 10 years.
+Entry is free for children below 10 years.
 They may charge extra for the cameras.

 6. Shey Phoksundo National Park